Does car insurance cover repairs for your vehicle?

 There is a good chance your premium will rise anywhere from $2,551 to $3,863 for a first at-fault accident.
 It's worse if you have a second at-fault accident – that will boost your rates from $2,551 to $5,492.

-How much does it cost to repair extensive paint damage?
+How much does insurance pay for paint damage?

 A coat of synthetic enamel paint might cost between $300 to $700 for an average-sized sedan, according to a J.D.
 Power analysis.
 On the other hand, if the car requires multiple coats of high-quality paint, the cost can soar into the thousands.
-So while you can make a claim for scratches, the cost to repair the damage may or may not make it worthwhile.
+So, while you can make a claim for scratches, the cost to repair the damage may or may not make it worthwhile.

 Auto insurance claims for vandalism are covered by comprehensive insurance, subject to your deductible.
 If someone scratched your car and didn’t stick around to take responsibility, that’s considered vandalism.

 As long as the claim amount is significantly more than your deductible, or more than you can comfortably pay out of pocket, you should consider making a claim.
-In most circumstances, a comprehensive claim shouldn't raise your premium.

 A small crack can be repaired cheaply, even without insurance.
 However, windshield replacement can be pricey.